petersatsuse/azure-compute-docs/articles/virtual-machines/includes/disks-prem-v2-limitations.md

 - Encrypting Premium SSD v2 disks with customer-managed keys using Azure Key Vaults stored in a different Microsoft Entra ID tenant isn't currently supported.
 - Azure Disk Encryption (guest VM encryption via BitLocker/DM-Crypt) isn't supported for VMs with Premium SSD v2 disks.
 We recommend you to use encryption at rest with platform-managed or customer-managed keys, which is supported for Premium SSD v2.
 - Follow the instructions in [Use premium SSD v2 with VMs in availability set](/azure/virtual-machines/use-premium-ssd-v2-with-availability-set?tabs=CLI) to deploy a Premium SSD v2 within an availability set.
-- Azure Site Recovery isn't supported for VMs with Premium SSD v2 disks.
+- Azure Site Recovery for VMs with Premium SSD v2 disks is currently in [Public Preview](/azure/site-recovery/azure-to-azure-support-matrix).
-- Premium SSDv2 doesn't support host caching.
+- Premium SSD v2 doesn't support host caching.